 This is the beginning of the Intel Pin Tool Series.
-Most of the online resources regarding Pin Tool waste the valuable time of the reader by not getting to the point directly.
-I intend to present a clear blog series which will help a beginner to familiarize with the Pin Tool in no time.
 Having read this post, you will be able to set up Intel pin tool and run a basic example to count the number of instructions in your program.

 Download the pin tool from Intel (https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads).
 Select the appropriate operating system and copy the download link.
 For example,

 This section is optional.
 But if you are intending to use the tool on a regular basis, I would strongly suggest that you extract it into /opt directory and that you create a symbolic link so that you could manage versions in the future easily.